Nimbus79/Nimbus79/README.md

 ## About me

 I'm an Informatics Engineer with a deep passion for Web and Mobile Applications Development.
-During my journey in University, I learned how to tackle a project with perseverence and determination, to look for more than one solution to any problem and the meaning of teamwork.
-I'm an organised, passionate, determined and hard-worker person, who's always looking to tackle new challenges and learn new things.
+During my academic journey, I learned how to tackle a project with perseverance and determination, to look for more than one solution to any problem and the meaning of teamwork.
+I'm an organized, passionate, determined and hard-working person, who's always looking to tackle new challenges and learn new things.

 <hr>